An Enemy of the People (1978 film): Casting

 Initially, McQueen intended for MacGraw to play the part of Catherine Stockmann, but the couple's relationship had deteriorated.
 In 1978, MacGraw left McQueen to work with Sam Peckinpah on Convoy, her first film since The Getaway.
 Ultimately, Swedish actress Bibi Andersson was cast for the part.
-Nicol Williamson was initially cast as Peter Stockmann, but pulled out, and Charles Durning was brought in as replacement.
+Nicol Williamson was initially cast as Peter Stockmann, but was fired by McQueen and Schaefer after he failed to show up for rehearsals after spending a drunken week in Hawaii.
+Charles Durning was brought in as replacement.

 Filming

 Filming began August 30, 1976, after three weeks of rehearsal.
 Charles Durning later recalled, "After the first week of rehearsal, [McQueen] thought he was ready to begin shooting.
 He wasn't, and after the second week of rehearsal, he knew he wasn't.
 His performance grew tremendously during those three weeks."

 McQueen threw himself into the film, going as far as to base his own makeup on photographs from a 1902 Swedish stage production of the play, personally overseeing the construction of the sets, and adhering to the play's long climactic speech, although it went against the taciturn style that had been his trademark.
 The film was originally budgeted for $2.5 million but overran to $3 million.